elastisys/security-review/README.md

 ### Logging

-1. Do you forward nodes (journald), cloud platform and application logs to a tamper-proof logging environment?
+1. Do you forward nodes (journald), google cloud platform and application logs to a tamper-proof logging environment?

 2. What is your retention policy?
 What is the minimum amount of time you keep logging entries?
 What is the maximum amount of time you keep logging entries?